 Anchovies have been a one of Collioure's key industries for centuries.
 Because of the importance of anchovies in the local commerce and the local cuisine Collioure has been awarded the 'site remarquable du gout', or' award of culinary excellence'.
 The anchovies are prepared in lots of different ways and you can sample them in various different shops in Collioure.

 After exploring the town return to the seafront to try one of the seafood restaurants along the waterfront in Collioure - their anchovies are especially recommended.

 To visit near Collioure

-A popular local site is the 13th century Madeloc Tower that stands high (650 metres) on the hill directly behind Collioure, and has lovely views down across the town and coastline.
+A popular local site is the 13th century Madeloc Tower that stands at an altitude of 650 metres on the hill directly behind Collioure, and has lovely views down across the town and coastline.
 There are several other forts along the headlands around the town that are also of interest, such as Fort Saint Elme to the south and the Massane Tower and Fort Carré towards the north.

 The oldest windmill in the region, built in the 14th century and recently fully restored, is the Moulin de la Cortina a little to the south of Collioure.
 This has been transformed into a mill for making oil.

-The Ermitage de Notre Dame de Consolation is a pleasant 4km walk from Collioure.
+The Ermitage de Notre Dame de Consolation is a pleasant four kilometres walk from Collioure.
 The chapel dates from the 15th century.